How Computers Add Numbers

 In Simple Terms: The Ripple

 Imagine adding 999 + 1 by hand.
 The carry ripples left through every 9, turning each into a 0 before finally settling.
 A ripple carry adder works the same way — each bit must wait for the carry from the previous one before it can produce its final sum.
-Simple and elegant, but slow for large numbers, which is why real CPUs use fancier carry logic like carry-lookahead adders.
+Simple and elegant, but slow for large numbers, which is why real CPUs use fancier carry logic like carry-lookahead adders — these compute every column's carry directly from the inputs in one shot, instead of waiting for it to ripple through one bit at a time.

 How Subtraction Works: Two's Complement